Skip to main content

 Summer youth program scholarships

-• Apply early as funds are limited
+• Apply early, funds are limited

-• Awarded on a first-come, first-served basis
+• Scholarships are awarded on a first-come, first-served basis

 Youth Health Form: